Sergyurch/Rock-Paper-Scissors/README.md

-This is "Rock, Paper, Scissors" game
+This is "Rock, Paper, Scissors" game<br>
 View in browser https://sergyurch.github.io/Rock-Paper-Scissors/